Interim Control Bylaw (ICBL) & Moving to a New Servicing Capacity Allocation Framework Supporting a Complete Community

 I assume that imposition of the ICBL would generate a significant load on staff resources; for example dealing with various requests for exemptions, etc. Then, down the road, if exemptions are denied, one could see developers suing the Town.
 My question: will the Town set up a publicly accessible account (like with the J I) where we can see (1) the amount of staff time and resources devoted to this issue, and (2) detailed hours and billing rates for Town's legal counsel responding to ICBL issues?

-John Megarry asked almost 3 years ago
+John Megarry asked over 3 years ago

 We are tracking the external costs related to the Development Pause, including any legal counsel.
 This information can be made available from time to time by request to the Treasurer, Monica Quinlan, mquinlan@collingwood.ca.